timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 older than 7 days.
 All records in the chunk need to be older than 7 days before the chunk is dropped.

-This is where knowledge about your hypertable's chunk time interval becomes crucial.
-If you were to set a data retention policy with `INTERVAL '3 days'`, the policy would not remove any data after three days.
-This is because your chunk time interval is 7 days.
-So even after 3 days have passed, the most recent chunk still contains data that is newer than 3 days, and so cannot be removed by the data retention policy.
+Knowledge of your hypertable's chunk time interval is crucial here.
+If you were to set a data retention policy with `INTERVAL '3 days'`, the policy would not remove any data after three days, because your chunk time interval is seven days.
+Even after three days have passed, the most recent chunk still contains data that is newer than three days, and so cannot be removed by the data retention policy.

 If you want to change this behavior, and drop chunks more often and sooner, experiment with different chunk time intervals.
-For example, if you set the chunk time interval to be 2 days only, you could create a retention policy with a 2-day interval that would drop a chunk every other day (assuming you're ingesting data in the meantime).
+For example, if you set the chunk time interval to be two days only, you could create a retention policy with a 2-day interval that would drop a chunk every other day (assuming you're ingesting data in the meantime).